Malinau Kota

 Malinau Kota is a district and the regency seat of Malinau Regency in North Kalimantan province.
 The town is the economic center of the regency, largest town in the regency, and serves as a gateway for interior towns and villages around the Heart of Borneo especially neighbouring Krayan region in Nunukan Regency.
-It has a population of 25,596 or around 31% of the entire regency's population in 2021.
+It had a population of 27,736 (or around 32.5% of the entire regency's population) in mid 2022.

 Geography

 The district borders North Malinau District in the north, Western Malinau District in the south and western, and Tana Tidung Regency in the east.

 Climate

 Malinau has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.

 Demographics

 The district has a population of 25,596 people or 31% of the regency's population, spread out across six administrative villages within the district.
 Most of the district's population is concentrated on the village with the same name as the district, Malinau Kota, which consists of 51% of the district's population.
 This followed by Malinau Hulu village with 26%.

 The population, as with most of places in Indonesia, is relatively young and dominated by a demographic age of 15 to 64.
 The district also has a dependency ratio of 46.79 which means that between 100 people, there are 46 or 47 people that are considered unproductive or not working.